WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 It's always best to download software directly from the official source acknowledged by the developers.
 You can find the recent version of the compiled packages for Linux, Windows and Mac available on the official [wasabiwallet.io](https://wasabiwallet.io).
-In order to preserve your network level privacy from the very first step on, please consider visiting the Tor hidden service [wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
+In order to preserve your network level privacy from the very first step on, please consider visiting the Tor onion service [wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
 The old versions of the software can be found in the [releases](https://github.com/zksnacks/walletwasabi/releases) of the GitHub repository, [here](https://github.com/zksnacks/walletwasabi) you also find the libre & open source code for when you want to [build it yourself](/using-wasabi/BuildSource.md).
 Please take special care to verify the PGP signatures of zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) over the software packages and code commits.
 :::